denn1s/apple-and-lily/Ch. 2 - Karin.md

 She immediately straightened up, her expression turning serious.

 "Find one of your girl friends," I instructed.
 "Hold her hand, and look directly into her eyes for ten seconds.
-Then, you'll report back to me what you felt."
+Then, you'll report back to me.
+Okay?"

 That should do the trick.
 Not that I could claim to be any more experienced on the subject; at most I had years of reading and writing about it.
 But that had to count for something, right?